The 10 Commandments of Sustainable Tourism

 - Green Resort in Ondres

-5 - Thou shalt not forget thy water bottle 💧
+5 - You won't forget your water bottle 💧

 Single-use plastic bottles are a no-no, and that’s especially true when you’re doing sustainable cycling tourism.
 You should carry with you (and buy before you leave, if necessary) a reusable metal or plastic water bottle.
 That’s one less piece of rubbish you’ll be generating, which means doing something good for the planet!